sergei-kruchinin/sergei-kruchinin/README.md

  -->

 ## Mutual Follow Policy

-I appreciate every follow and strive to follow back.
-However, please do not follow me just to unfollow later.
-I monitor such cases and consider it dishonest behavior.
+I appreciate every follow and would like to follow back.
+However, due to a significant influx of spammers who follow only to later unfollow and artificially boost their rating, please confirm your intent via email.
+If confirmed, I will gladly follow you back.
+I consider following only to unfollow as manipulative behavior and actively monitor such actions.
 See [Stop-GitHub-Spammers](https://github.com/sergei-kruchinin/stop-gh-spammers) - a tool for detecting and dealing with dishonest followers on GitHub.
+Please do not follow me just to unfollow later.
+Such actions will result in a block and a report for spam.